On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Production processes in the string and mirror models

 Even though, in order to remove the absolute values from the constraints~\eqref{eq:overall_en_mom_mixed_mass}, we set proper signs to the spatial momenta it is important to remark that the expressions in~\eqref{eq:first_mixed_mass_production_amplitude} and~\eqref{eq:second_mixed_mass_production_amplitude} can be analytically continued to all values of the momenta of the massless particles.
 For example, considering $k_1<0$ corresponds to transforming the incoming particle $\bar{u}$ into an outgoing particle $u$ with positive energy and momentum.
 Ultimately, by solving the Virasoro constraints, it is possible to find the six-point vertex of this process.
 Even in this case, we find that this vertex exactly cancels out $\mathcal{M}^{(m)}_4$ and then the total amplitude is zero.

 Finally, let us consider a production process involving only massless particles.
-These processes are all trivially zero if we choose the gauge $a=\frac{1}{2}$; indeed, for $a=\frac{1}{2}$ the vertices involving only massless particles vanish, as we can see from the last two lines in figure~\ref{image_vertex_interactions_string_theory_massive}.
+These processes are all trivially zero if we choose the gauge $a=\frac{1}{2}$; indeed, for $a=\frac{1}{2}$ the vertices involving only massless particles vanish, as we can see from the expressions in figure~\ref{image_vertex_interactions_string_theory_massless}.
 However, it is possible to check that production processes involving all massless interactions are null in any gauge, as we will show in one moment.

 It is important to remark that scattering amplitudes of massless excitations may have `0/0' ambiguities due to vertices and internal propagators vanishing simultaneously.
 In six-point processes, this can happen in diagrams with two vertices connected by a propagator: when the particles attached to the same vertex are all chiral (or antichiral) then the momentum flowing into the propagator is on-shell and the propagator is singular.
 However, the residue at the singularity is proportional to a $4$-point amplitude containing massless excitations moving to the same spatial direction.
-From the last couple of vertices in figure~\ref{image_vertex_interactions_string_theory_massive} it is easy to check that these amplitudes are always zero.
+From the expressions in figure~\ref{image_vertex_interactions_string_theory_massless} it is easy to check that these amplitudes are always zero.
 Therefore, keeping the $i \epsilon$ prescription in the propagators all these ill-defined diagrams vanish from themselves.
 This is a well-known fact, which is common to several massless theories (see for example~\cite{Hoare:2018jim}).

 As an example, let us consider the scattering

 whose energy-momentum conservation constraint reads

 Also in this case, in order to remove the absolute values, it is convenient to split the discussion in different cases according to the signs of the momenta.
 Setting $k_1>0$ and $k_2>0$ we have the following independent kinematical configurations, \begin{itemize} \item $k_3>0$ and $k_4>0$ :